School of Politics and International Relations

 (3) The history and politics of sub-Saharan Africa, particularly east Africa

 My PhD and book (forthcoming) examine variation in ruling party cohesion and legislative assertiveness across Africa's dominant party regimes.
 Comparing Uganda and Tanzania with further reference to Kenya and Rwanda, I show how contrasting institutional outcomes result, in part, from differences in the distribution of power across economic and political elites.
-These elite power dynamics are, in turn, shaped by different state-led development strategies.
+These elite power dynamics are, in turn, shaped by different trajectories of state-led capitalist development.
 I further examine the implications of a more assertive legislature, particularly regarding accountability, interest group representation, and distributive outcomes.
 This research combines descriptive statistics with a primarily qualitative, comparative historical approach.

-Alongside these projects, I have engaged in collaborative work on a range of related themes including the political economy of party competition and party system development, authoritarian succession politics, presidential coalition building.
+Alongside these projects, I have engaged in collaborative work on a range of related themes including urban political settlements (as part of the Dar es Salaam team within the African Cities Research Consortium) and the political economy of party competition and party system development.

 I have conducted fieldwork in Uganda, Tanzania and Benin.